Instructor: Robert Zacharias, firstname.lastname@example.org (without the cation)

 Enrolled students have access to the IDeATe Phys Comp Lab whenever Hunt Library is open, which is around the clock for most of fall and spring semesters.
 (The library’s hours are posted on their website.)
 The caveat is that there are many other classes in the room, and while you can come and go as you’d like, please be respectful of other classes and make as little noise as you can while they’re in session.
 All of IDeATe’s spaces’ schedules are available online.

 Class time is very precious—we’ve got only 4 hours a week, about 60 hours over the course of the semester.
-Because of this, I endeavor to follow some guidelines:
+Because of this, I have some expectations for myself and for you:

 - I will get to class early and ready to go.
 During class time, I’ll focus exclusively on our course.